MarchandMD/TOP_assignments/ruby_programming/intermediate_ruby/oop/chess/notes.md

 And I think this is where the "Child < Parent" relationship is relevant.
 Because the `Pawn` instance will have access to the `@unicode` instance variable, and is able to set the `Piece@unicode` instance variable from within the `Pawn` class, because it is a `Child` of the `Piece` class.
 Makes perfect sense.

+# 4/11/2020
+First action of the day was an attempt to `git push origin master` and was rejected because of some changes on the remote that I don't have locally.

+So, I don't really care about whatever changes there are however, I want to get better at managing these conflicts, and I'm not at all able to right now.
+I know that git fetch will pull in the changes, but not merge them.
+So why don't I try that and see what happens.
+Or at least read a little bit about that.
+Because that's one of the next things I want to be able to do.
+Or at least I know it's another skill.
+Yeah, it's not exactly what I was planning on doing, but it's worthwhile to do at least once...